Step 2: Add two-factor to your Ryerson account (i) Log in to my.ryerson with your username and password.

 Oxford Bibliographies Online (OBO) is an entirely new research tool for the social sciences and humanities.
 A scholar-curated library of discipline-based subject modules, OBO is designed to help busy researchers find reliable sources of information in half the time by directing them to exactly the right chapter, book, website, archive, or data set they need for their research.
 Each entry is a selective guided tour through the key literature on a topic, receives multiple peer-reviews as well as Editorial Board approval, and is designed to facilitate a research experience with no dead ends.
 All citations are linked through to your collection via OpenURL, full-text via DOIs, or to the web via links to OCLC, WorldCat, and Google Books, allowing users to locate quickly full-text content directly from OBO.
 OBO is the ultimate collection development tool for librarians and time saving tool for students and researchers.

-The videos will best be used in support of courses, as they can be integrated with Blackboard and accessed remotely by students.
+The videos can be integrated with Blackboard courses, and accessed remotely.
 The majority of the videos are closed captioned and clip-making is allowed.
+PDA (Patron Driven Acquisition) is among the licensing options.

-Ryerson Library currently has trial access to Psychotherapy.net through Dec 5th 2014.
+Ryerson Library has trial access to the Material ConneXion database through November 22, 2013.